 The AIFM must publish an annual report per financial year for each EU AIF it manages and for each AIF it markets in the EU.
 The content of this report is provided for in an AMF instruction.
 The report shall, in principle, be published no later than six months after the end of the financial year.

-When the AIF is managed or marketed in the EU, the AIF or its AIFM shall make available to investors, the information provided for in the General Regulation of the AMF before they invest in the AIF, as well as any material changes concerning such information.
-Article 23 of the AIFMD details the content of the information to be provided (see 4.6 Disclosure Requirements, below).
+When the AIF is managed or marketed in the EU, the AIF or its AIFM must make the information provided in the General Regulation of the AMF, as well as any material changes regarding such information, available to investors before they invest in the AIF.
+Article 23 of the AIFMD details the content of the information to be provided (see 4.6 Disclosure Requirements).

 Reporting to the AMF

 French AIFMs are required to report information to the AMF on a regular basis.
-Information to be provided by the AIFMs are detailed in Annex 4 of the AIFM Regulation.
-In addition, the ESMA issued its guidelines on reporting requirements under the AIFMD (ESMA/2014/869).
-Such guidelines were totally incorporated into the AMF doctrine, via the AMF Position No 2014-09 (methods for meeting requirements to report to the AMF under the AIFMD).
+Information to be provided by the AIFMs is detailed in Annex 4 of the AIFM Regulation.
+In addition, the European Securities and Markets Authority (ESMA) issued its guidelines on reporting requirements under the AIFMD (ESMA/2014/869).
+Such guidelines are totally implemented by the AMF doctrine, via the AMF Position No 2014-09 (methods for meeting requirements to report to the AMF under the AIFMD).

-For example, the AIFM regularly reports to the AMF on the main markets on which it operates, the main instruments it trades, its main exposures and its most significant concentrations.
+For example, the AIFM regularly reports to the AMF on the main markets in which it operates, the main instruments it trades, its main exposures and its most significant concentrations.

-In addition, AIFM of AIFs de facto have an obligation to register them with the AMF.
+In addition, AIFMs of AIFs de facto have an obligation to register them with the AMF.